Shaorii/hypixel-skyblock-mods/README.md

 **Logical zoom** - Use C to zoom.

 **Bobby** - Store servers' chunks locally to have a greater render distance than the one fixed by the server.
+Activate "Dynamic World Management" or you will have unacurate false chuck!

 **CIT Resewn** - Some texture pack, like the Hypixel+ use CIT to change item's texture depending on NBT data instead of minecraft ID.
 Long story short: needed to make hypixel skyblock texture pack work.